 2. Create a Design Structure

 After getting into the first step, start organizing your checklist's structure.
 You can insert lines, graphs, tables in order for you to classify important items and the lesser ones.
 If you are not comfortable using tables, you can utilize bullets.
-Checkboxes and check marks can also be an alternative if you want to create a checklist and then print it so that the items on it can be check by hand.
+Checkboxes and checkmarks can also be an alternative if you want to create a project checklist and then print it out so that the items on it can be check by hand.

 3. Incorporate Necessary Items on Your Checklist